 2. You need to be able to speak their language in terms of technical jargon, so you need to have a pretty clear idea of how it will be made before you meet them.
 A clueless customer will ring alarm bells for them.

 3. Look for products similar to the one you are making and try to find out who made it.

-What was the best bit of advice you were given and who gave you it?
+What was the best bit of advice you were given and who gave it to you?

-What song motivates you at CRL and why?
+What song motivates you in the studio and why?

 There are a lot of songs that motivate me!
 And I tend to go through phases where I will listen to a song continuously until i get bored of it.
 Right now I am really enjoying 'New Sensation' by INXS, because it has a really catchy guitar riff running throughout which gets the energy going.